Duet3D/wiki-content/User_manual/Reference/Gcode_meta_commands.md

 *These are supported from RRF 3.5*

+**RRF 3.7.0 and later**

+A sequence of expressions exclosed in `[ ]` and separated by commas is an array expression.
+It may have zero, one or more elements.
+A trailing command is permitted and ignored if there is at least one element.
+The types of the elements do not all need to be the same.
+Examples:

+`[]` is an empty array
+`[1,2,3]` is an array of three elements
+`[1,2,3,]` is an array of three elements with the same value as the previous example `[pi,]` is an array of one element
+`[pi]` is an array of one element with the same value as the previous example `[1,[2,3,4],5]` is an array of three elements, whose second value is itself an array

+The array expression format supported in RRF 3.5.x and 3.6.x are also supported.

+**RRF 3.5.x and 3.6.x**

-A sequence of expressions exclosed in { } and separated by commas is an array expression.
+A sequence of expressions exclosed in `{ }` and separated by commas is an array expression.
 A trailing comma before the closing } is required when constructing a 1-element array and optional when there are two or more elements.
+There must be at least one element.
 The types of the elements do not all need to be the same.
 Examples:

 `{1,2,3}` is an array of three elements
 `{1,2,3,}` is an array of three elements with the same value as the previous example